German

 Other:

-Students in GER 2262 Not Lost in Translation: German Across the Disciplines/GER 3362 Not Lost in Translation: German Across the Disciplines acquire cultural competence through specialized linguistic and interpretive skills and appropriate techniques of translation.
+acquire cultural competence through specialized linguistic and interpretive skills and appropriate techniques of translation.
 They evaluate language use and apply theories of translation, while building specialized German language skills in vocabulary, style, and syntax.
 They create cross-curricular connections allowing them to integrate knowledge from other disciplines with their study of German.
 The dual-level course fosters collaboration and cooperation between students of differing linguistic abilities; at the 3362-level, students carry out a research project involving presentation, simulation, and translation.

-The department complements its major program with interdisciplinary courses in English (GER 115x & 225x) that strenghten Bowdoin's liberal arts missions and open its course offerings to majors, minors, and students from all disciplines.
+The department complements its major program with interdisciplinary courses in English (GER 115x & 225x) that strengthen Bowdoin's liberal arts missions and open its course offerings to majors, minors, and students from all disciplines.

 Study abroad enables students to apply and expand upon the linguistic and cultural knowledge acquired at Bowdoin in their interaction with native speakers.
 Their daily immersion in the native culture, in turn, fosters comparative perspectives and allows them to relate different course contents from German-speaking universities back to their German courses at Bowdoin.